This site uses affiliate links and I may earn a small commission when you use my links and make a purchase, at no extra cost to you.

 After dinner, catch the ferry from Sausalito back across the bay, enjoying more views of the Golden Gate Bridge and the city skyline as you go!

 Take a Cable Car to Union Square

-Once you get back to the city, hop a cable car back to Union Square.
+Once you get back to the city, take the Powell-Hyde cable car back to Union Square.
 You didn’t think I’d let you visit San Francisco without a cable car ride, did you?

 Check out the Best Views of San Francisco